dstarkebaum/postgres-vs-neo4j/Pegasus_setup.md

 # Setting up Pegasus

-Hopefully you have already completed the "19C AWS Insight Account Setup" Specifically, you have created your own IAM User.
+Hopefully you have already completed the "19C AWS Insight Account Setup.pdf" Specifically, you have created your own IAM User.
 You will need the CSV file containing your AWS Access Keys for that IAM User

 ### Setting Envinronment variables:
-In the Terminal, open up your .bashrc file
+In the Terminal, open up your `.bashrc` file
 ```
-nano .bashrc
+nano ~/.bashrc
 ```
 scroll down to the bottom, and add the following lines: